COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.0/state code/Delaware/README_DE.md

     - Create three subfolders: NCES District Files, Fall 1997-Fall 2022; NCES School Files, Fall 1997-Fall 2022; Cleaned NCES Data.
     - Place the original NCES files into the appropriate folder (district or school).

-There are 10 .do files.
+There are 11 .do files.
 First run NCES_Clean_11.8.24.do.
-Then you can run the files for each year in any order you want.
+Then you can run the files for each year in any order you want, as long as you run DE_sci_soc_2015-17_11.17.24 last.

 ## File Path